facebook twitter google youtube linkedin

 • Tracks soil health and erosion in forests and conservation areas.

-• Monitors soil salinity and contamination to prevent land degradation.
+• Checks soil salinity and pollution to stop land from getting worse.

 4. Smart Irrigation Systems